z2486357/MoviePost/README.md

 This is an application of Angular(2+).
-The API and data used in this application came from the websit https://developers.themoviedb.org
+The API and data used in this application was from the website https://developers.themoviedb.org

 If you are not familiar with how to enter the application, please follow the step: